Aliases for TRPV6 Gene

 - CAT1 3 4 6

 - Transient Receptor Potential Cation Channel Subfamily V Member 6 3

 - Epithelial Apical Membrane Calcium Transporter/Channel CaT1 3

 - Alu-Binding Protein With Zinc Finger Domain 3

 This gene encodes a member of a family of multipass membrane proteins that functions as calcium channels.
 The encoded protein contains N-terminal ankyrin repeats, which are required for channel assembly and regulation.
 Translation initiation for this protein occurs at a non-AUG start codon that is decoded as methionine.
 This gene is situated next to a closely related gene for transient receptor potential cation channel subfamily V member 5 (TRPV5).
 This locus has experienced positive selection in non-African populations, resulting in several non-synonymous codon differences among individuals of different genetic backgrounds. [provided by RefSeq, Feb 2015]

 GeneCards Summary for TRPV6 Gene

 TRPV6 (Transient Receptor Potential Cation Channel, Subfamily V, Member 6) is a Protein Coding gene.
-Diseases associated with TRPV6 include cri-du-chat syndrome and prostate cancer.
+Diseases associated with TRPV6 include hypervitaminosis d and cri-du-chat syndrome.
 Among its related pathways are CREB Pathway and Signaling events mediated by PTP1B.
 GO annotations related to this gene include calmodulin binding and calcium channel activity.
 An important paralog of this gene is TRPV2.